 If you use Splunk Web

-If you are a Splunk Cloud user, or if you simply prefer to manage your field aliases through their Settings pages, you can use the Overwite field values setting to determine how alias fields are treated when they are already present in events at the time that field alias processing takes place.
+If you are a Splunk Cloud Platform user, or if you simply prefer to manage your field aliases through their Settings pages, you can use the Overwite field values setting to determine how alias fields are treated when they are already present in events at the time that field alias processing takes place.